SukkoPera/SoundX/README.md

 The MC6850 only has two register, which get mapped at $FDE0/1, which makes me think that this is exactly the same design used by Solder's interface.
 The software configuration is the same, regardless of what oscillator is installed: configure the chip for No interrupt, /RTS Low (Unneeded), 8 Data bits + 1 Stop bit, No Parity, Clock Divider = 16 (i.e.: $15)

 > [!NOTE]
-> Please always support both boards in your projects.
-You can find a driver that does so on the [Wiki](https://github.com/SukkoPera/SoundX/wiki).
+> Please always support both board versions in your projects.
+It is easy and you can find a driver that does so on the [Wiki](https://github.com/SukkoPera/SoundX/wiki).

 ### Examples
 If you want some code to start from, you can have a look at the [Tech Demo that Master Csabo from the Plus/4 World Forum quickly hacked together](https://plus4world.powweb.com/software/YM3812_Tech_Demo): it does OPL detection and then plays a few songs from the original [AdLib Card Demo](https://vgmrips.net/packs/pack/adlib-music-synthesizer-card-demo-songs-ibm-pc-xt-at).
 It comes with full source code, so it will definitely be helpful!